Ozone depletion: Prospects of ozone depletion

 Since the adoption and strengthening of the Montreal Protocol has led to reductions in the emissions of CFCs, atmospheric concentrations of the most-significant compounds have been declining.
 These substances are being gradually removed from the atmosphere; since peaking in 1994, the Effective Equivalent Chlorine (EECl) level in the atmosphere had dropped about 10 percent by 2008.
 The decrease in ozone-depleting chemicals has also been significantly affected by a decrease in bromine-containing chemicals.
 The data suggest that substantial natural sources exist for atmospheric methyl bromide (CH_{3}Br).
 The phase-out of CFCs means that nitrous oxide (N_{2}O), which is not covered by the Montreal Protocol, has become the most highly emitted ozone-depleting substance and is expected to remain so throughout the 21st century.

 According to the IPCC Sixth Assessment Report, global stratospheric ozone levels experienced rapid decline in the 1970s and 1980s and have since been increasing, but have not reached preindustrial levels.
 Although considerable variability is expected from year to year, including in polar regions where depletion is largest, the ozone layer is expected to continue recovering in coming decades due to declining ozone-depleting substance concentrations, assuming full compliance with the Montreal Protocol.

 The Antarctic ozone hole is expected to continue for decades.
 Ozone concentrations in the lower stratosphere over Antarctica increased by 5–10 percent by 2020 and will return to pre-1980 levels by about 2060–2075.
 This is 10–25 years later than predicted in earlier assessments, because of revised estimates of atmospheric concentrations of ozone-depleting substances, including a larger predicted future usage in developing countries.
 Another factor that may prolong ozone depletion is the drawdown of nitrogen oxides from above the stratosphere due to changing wind patterns.
 A gradual trend toward "healing" was reported in 2016.
 In 2019, the ozone hole was at its smallest in the previous thirty years, due to the warmer polar stratosphere weakening the polar vortex.
+In September 2023, the Antarctic ozone hole was one of the largest on record, at 26 million square kilometers.
+The anomalously large ozone loss may have been a result of the 2022 Tonga volcanic eruption.

+According to a 2023 United Nations assessment, the ozone layer is on track to recover to 1980 levels by around 2066 over Antarctica, by 2045 over the Arctic, and by 2040 for the rest of the world, assuming current regulations remain in place.